Kiara Fontanilla: Early career

 Fontanilla played for the varsity women's football (soccer) team of Norco High School under head coach Daniel Graffa.
 She was a two-year varsity letterwinner.
 In her senior season in 2017, she led her team to the California Interscholastic Federation.
 She also played for local soccer club Arsenal FC where she helped make it to six consecutive editions of the Surf Cup from 2013 to 2018.

 College career

 As a freshman, Fontanilla played for the Northwestern Oklahoma State Rangers.
 She became part of the Cal State Fullerton Titans women's soccer team for the 2019 season.
 She redshirted for her sophomore season.
 She was part of the Titans squad which won the Big West regular season Conference Championship and Tournament Championship.
-In the 2020 season, she joined the Eastern Oregon University Mountaineers.
+In the 2020 season, she joined the Eastern Oregon Mountaineers.
 In 2022, she transferred to a school in Southern California so she could focus on her club soccer career.